UncleRus/MultiOSD/doc/settings.md

 ### MLERT

-RSSI emulation threshold - minimal pulse width of the input channel, microseconds.
+RSSI emulation threshold (minimal pulse width of the input channel), microseconds.
-Option used when `MLERT` = 1.
+This option is used when `MLERT` = 1.
 Typical value is about **900**.

 Type     | Size
 -------- | --------